Robin Kankapankatja: Artwork

 Robin began working as an artist in July 2004, while he was at home recovering from surgery.
 His paintings and drawings are about Walalkara.
 They depict the landscape, animals, and spiritual Dreaming stories associated with it.
 He is also known for carving traditional tools, such as boomerangs, spears, spear-throwers and shields.

-Since 2006, Robin's work has been shown in many exhibitions alongside other Kaltjiti artists.
+From 2006, Robin's work has been shown in many exhibitions alongside other Kaltjiti artists.
 In 2007, he was featured at the Mossenson Galleries in Collingwood, Victoria.
 His work was featured as part of the annual Desert Mob exhibition in Alice Springs, in 2006, 2007, 2008 and 2009.
 It was also exhibited in Adelaide at the Flinders University City Gallery in 2009, and the South Australian Museum in 2010.

 In 2012, the Cross Cultural Art Exchange in Darwin held a solo exhibition of Robin's work.
 The exhibition was called Nyangatja ngayuku aṟa irititja: this is my life from long ago.
 It showcased a series of drawings that depict Robin's memories from growing up in the bush, and the legendary journeys of his ancestors.
 In the same year, his work was also shown at the annual Our Mob exhibition in Adelaide, at an exhibition of Kaltjiti Arts in the Darwin Aboriginal Art Fair, and in Germany, in an exhibition at the ArtKelch gallery in Freiburg im Breisgau.

 Examples of Robin's work are held in the collections of the Araluen Arts Centre, Flinders University, and the National Gallery of Australia.
 Others are held in the national Artbank collection, and several private collections, such as the Gallery Gabrielle Pizzi in Melbourne.